nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Show contact details specified by `INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index *must* be a positive integer 1, 2, 3, …
-* Extra: Will prompt user to re-confirm again before the contact is erased from BookFace

   Example:
-* `delete 2` Brings up the 2nd person in the address book and prompt user to confirm before deleting.
+* `delete 2` deletes the second person in the list of contacts.

 ### Edit user contacts: `edit`